Abdulkareemoj/REST-API/README.md

 ## Overview

 REST-Deno is a simple Restful API backend written with Deno and Express.
 This project demonstrates how to build a RESTful API using Deno, a modern runtime for JavaScript and TypeScript, and Express, a minimal and flexible Node.js web application framework.
-Original Project uses the server written in Node.js [here](https://github.com/Abdulkareemoj/node-react-ts-docker)
+Project uses the server originally written with Node.js [here](https://github.com/Abdulkareemoj/node-react-ts-docker)

 ## Features